Rock of Love Bus with Bret Michaels: Exes and Oh's

-Two women from Michaels' past, ex-girlfriend Ambre and runner-up Heather from the first Rock of Love, question the men of the competitors' past.
+Two women from Michaels' past, ex-girlfriend Ambre and runner-up Heather from the first Rock of Love, question the ex-boyfriends of the competitors' past.

 Brittanya's Ex Royal T discloses that he and Brittanya had sex right before she left for the competition.
 Beverly freaked out her Ex-Husband did not show up and disclosed she was a teen mother at 17.
 Jaz, Taya's Ex ends up having an angry outburst.
 Mindy admits she cheated in her past relationship.
 It's revealed that Ashley still lives with her ex James, and he claims they still sleep together.